 The folding works smoothly and requires a two-push motion with one hand and the seat folds.
 Then, you need to either grab the stroller and close it or lift it by the handle.
 The stroller will stand after you complete the second step (I use my legs to fully close the stroller without having to lift it).
 It sounds complicated when I describe it, but it’s really not.

-For me personally, a stroller I can fold with one hand which holding the baby has always been a requirement as I’ve traveled solo with a baby a lot, but if you’re planning travels with a partner then it’s not an issue.
+For me personally, a stroller I can fold with one hand while holding the baby has always been a requirement as I’ve traveled solo with a baby a lot, but if you’re planning travels with a partner then it’s not an issue.

 When it comes to unfolding the stroller I must admit it’s a clumsy process.
 The stroller doesn’t just open, I have to keep flipping it and use both hands until it finally clicks and then push it with a foot.
 I did notice that it works better when my husband opens it up, so might be an issue of not having enough force possibly?